1st1/async_pep/pep-async.rst

 async/await
 -----------

-We used the following simple micro-benchmark to determine performance difference between "async" functions and generators::
+The following micro-benchmark was used to determine performance difference between "async" functions and generators::

     import sys